pacphi/pcftools/README.md

 underneath the `builds` folder

+## What about PKS?

+The [pks](https://pivotal.io/platform/pivotal-container-service) CLI is available for download from [pivnet](https://network.pivotal.io), [here](https://network.pivotal.io/products/pivotal-container-service/).

+> You'll need to [register](https://account.run.pivotal.io/z/uaa/sign-up) for an account and/or use UAA API token to fetch it

 ## Additional notes

 Oftentimes we're operating in a restricted environment where resources that get created within a public cloud are not assigned public IP addresses.
 In this situation we may desire a network topology where the jumpbox is either in its own virtual network peered with or stood up within an existing virtual network that hosts a curated collection of common services for CI/CD.